Penny Dreadful XIII: Appearances

-Penny Dreadful XIII is a regular guest at conventions such as HorrorHound in Indianapolis, Indiana; Monster Bash in Pittsburgh, Pennsylvania; and Rock & Shock in Worcester, Massachusetts.
+Penny Dreadful XIII is a regular guest at conventions such as HorrorHound in Indianapolis, Indiana, Monster Bash in Pittsburgh, Pennsylvania, and Rock & Shock in Worcester, Massachusetts.
 Penny has hosted several live fundraising events for children’s organizations such as The Make-A-Wish Foundation and the St. Jude Children's Research Hospital.
-She continues to host annual Shilling Shockers Halloween specials and has appeared in a number of horror-themed publications such as Fangoria Magazine, Rue Morgue (magazine), and Scary Monsters Magazine as well as in films such as Atomic Brain Invasion and The Dungeon of Dr. Dreck.
+She continues to host annual Shilling Shockers Halloween specials and has appeared in a number of horror-themed publications such as Fangoria Magazine, Rue Morgue, and Scary Monsters Magazine as well as in films such as Atomic Brain Invasion and The Dungeon of Dr. Dreck.

 Penny's sidekicks

 Garou is the werewolf henchman and husband of Penny Dreadful.
 He communicates only through guttural growls and funny facial expressions.
 Garou was portrayed by Magoo Gelehrter, who died in May 2014 following a battle with cancer.

 Dr. Manfred Von Bulow is a semi-retired vampire hunter with a thick German accent.
 He is Penny Dreadful’s foil.
 He is portrayed by Ivan Bernier.

 Luna is a madwoman, released from the abandoned Danvers State Hospital.
 She is insane but highly intelligent.
 Luna is portrayed by the series' television director Rebecca Paiva.